jerichosy/gradle-spring-bot/README.md

 ## Interactions

 Discord4J has full support for interactions.
-These example projects showcase how to easily create, manage, and respond to application commands (slash commands).
-More details on using interactions with D4J can be found in our docs.
+This project showcases how to easily create, manage, and respond to application commands (slash commands).
+More details on using interactions with D4J can be found in their docs.

 ## ✅ Inviting Your Bot